Vista

 Several popular downtown events include the North County St. Patrick's Day Parade & Festival, the Vista Strawberry Festival, the Vista Rod Run and the annual Winterfest & Christmas Parade.

 Two of the best-known parks in the city are Brengle Terrace Park and Guajome County Park.
 Brengle Terrace Park houses the Moonlight Amphitheatre, Alta Vista Gardens (city-owned botanical garden), two softball fields, a senior center, a playground, and the city community center, where the main offices of the city's day camps are held.
 Guajome County Park has 557 acres (of land, which is shared between Vista and nearby Oceanside.
-It features a small lake, willow and oak woodlands, campsites, horse trails, and the Rancho Guajome Adobe, a National Historic Landmark.
+It features a small lake, willow and oak woodlands, campsites, horse trails, and Rancho Guajome Adobe, a National Historic Landmark.

 The Rancho Guajome Adobe and Rancho Buena Vista Adobe are two historic rancho buildings in Vista, built in the mid-nineteenth century, both available for tours and special occasions.
 Rancho Buena Vista Adobe is owned and operated by the city government, while Rancho Guajome Adobe (Guajome Park itself) are owned by the county.
 Adjacent to Guajome Park is the Antique Gas and Steam Engine Museum, an open-air museum demonstrating agricultural equipment from the 19th and early 20th centuries.